mszostok/codeowners-validator/CONTRIBUTING.md

     Codeowners Validator - contributing
 </h1>

-🎉🚀🤘 Thanks for your interest in the Codeowners Validator project!🤘🚀🎉
+🎉🚀🤘 Thanks for your interest in the Codeowners Validator project! 🤘🚀🎉

 This document contains contribution guidelines for this repository.
 Read it before you start contributing.